mad9home/HA/org.openhab.binding.spsbusbinding/README.md

 ## Any custom content here!

-_DEPRECATED.
-Worked with Openhab 2.1 only!_
+_NEW Version.
+Works with Openhab 2.3_